cs123tas/projects/brush/README.md

 Within your work on the `Canvas2D`, you’ll also need to work with various brush types.
-To work on this project, you’ll edit the various Brush classes (although you’ll probably leaveBrushuntouched), and within theui section, you’ll edit `Canvas2D.[cpp, h]`.
+To work on this project, you’ll edit the various Brush classes (although you’ll probably leaveBrushuntouched), and within the ui section, you’ll edit `Canvas2D.[cpp, h]`.
 It’s perfectly OK to add methods, member variables, etc., to these classes.
 Obviously at some point you’ll need to create and hold onto a `Brush`.